ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

  (4, 2, 0, 1),
  (4, 3, 0, 0)]
 ```
-We use give this array of draws to the SciPy function [`multivariate_hypergeom`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.multivariate_hypergeom.html#scipy.stats.multivariate_hypergeom) and sum the probabilities it returns for each row:
+We use give this array of draws to the SciPy function [`multivariate_hypergeom`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.multivariate_hypergeom.html#scipy.stats.multivariate_hypergeom) and sum the array of probabilities it returns for each row:
 ```python
 from scipy import stats